Register/Renew a Boat

 Birthday Bonus for Georgia Boat Owners

-Starting July 2013, Georgia residents who have a boat registered with the state can fish on their birthday and for two days after as part of their boat registration fee.
+Starting July 2013, Georgia residents who have a boat registered with the state can fish on their birthday as part of their boat registration fee.

 The license is good for the primary boat owner’s birthday during the three years the boat registration is valid.